freeCodeCamp/guide/src/pages/c/if-statements/index.md

 ---
-title: Logical Operators and If Statements
+Title: Logical Operators and If Statements
 ---
-# If Statements in C
+# if Statements in C
 Sometimes you only want code to run in a certain situation.
-That's where If statements come in- if something is true, the code will be executed; if it isn't true, the code will not be executed.
+That's where if statements come in to play.
+If something is true, the code will be executed; if it isn't true, the code will not be executed.

 ## A Simple Example
 Let's look at an example of this in action: